 As Kos is located further to the east than many of the other Dodecanese islands, it’s much more sheltered thanks to neighbouring Turkey.
-The weather in general is blissful during the summer season and is also sublime for spring and autumn sailing—sailors should merely bear in mind that it may be nippier at night.
+The weather, in general, is blissful during the summer season and is also sublime for spring and autumn sailing—sailors should merely bear in mind that it may be nippier at night.

 It is standard for wind force to blow at no more than approximately 25 knots (6 beauforts) maximum, allowing sailors to glide to their destinations with ease throughout the summer.
-In the peak summer season during the months of July and August, the prevailing north meltemi wind usually blows at its strongest in the region of the Central Aegean Sea, although many islands, in particular Kos will find themselves more sheltered than others.
+In the peak summer season during the months of July and August, the prevailing north Meltemi wind usually blows at its strongest in the region of the Central Aegean Sea, although many islands, in particular Kos will find themselves more sheltered than others.
 These strong winds usually subside towards the end of August.
-The direction of the wind is often western, given that it is the main direction which is unprotected from mainland or coastline.
+The direction of the wind is often western, given that it is the main direction that is unprotected from the mainland or coastline.

 How to get to Kos?